robbiebeast005/Wave-Simulation/README.md

     }
 ```
 <br>
 We want to have full control over the size of the plane.
 Therefore, a ```height``` and ```width``` variable will be created.
 To position the points of the plane in the scene, a double for loop we be used.
-By looping through the height and width, all points will get a value.
+By looping through all the width values in a loop through all the height values, all points will get a value.
 This is becasue ```height x width``` is equal to the amout of points in a plane.

  ## Full Code